silentrald/node-express-hbs-mongo-Tutorial/README.md

 ### Static Files (CSS and HTML)

-Since we only put the skeleton(html) code to the user, we need to add some css(design) and javascript(functionality) so it would have a better user experience.
-We can try putting a **style** and **script** tag to our `index.hbs` file but it is not recommended since when we do that, the page will be rendered twice, (Once for the page load and one more when the styles are added), so styles should be always be linked inside **header** tag.
+Since we only put the skeleton(html) code to the user, we need to add some css(design) and javascript(functionality) so users would have a better user experience.
+We can try putting a **style** and **script** tag to our `index.hbs` file, but it is not recommended since when we do that as the page will be rendered twice, (Once for the page load and one more when the styles are added).
+As such, styles should be always be linked inside **header** tag.
 We can solve this by passing it in the data section in our **res.render** method.
 So we need to edit the `views/layouts/main.hbs` and the **res.render** function

 views/layouts/main.hbs